bancorprotocol/contracts_eos/README.md

 BancorNetwork is the entry point for any token to any token conversion.
 BancorConverter is responsible for converting between a specific token and its own reserves.

+In order to execute a conversion, the caller needs to transfer tokens to the BancorNetwork contract with specific conversion instructions in the transfer memo.

 See each contract for a description and general usage information.

 ## Testing